PrismarineJS/mineflayer/docs/api.md

 #### bot.sleep(bedBlock, [cb])

+This function also returns a `Promise`, with `void` as its argument upon completion.

 Sleep in a bed. `bedBlock` should be a `Block` instance which is a bed. `cb` can have an err parameter if the bot cannot sleep.

 #### bot.isABed(bedBlock)